mertan-a/investigating-cooptimization/README.md

 ## Very (very) short summary

 During co-optimization, brains become too specialized for particular bodies and don't transfer well to others, resulting in poor search over the morphology space.
-We showed that not having to optimize a brain -- fixed controller case, achieves significantly better performance.
+We demonstrated this by showing that not having to optimize a brain -- fixed controller case, achieves significantly better performance.

 <div align='center'>
 <img src="images/summary.png"></img>